 Hiring a Texas Bus Accident Attorney

-You may be hesitating to hire an attorney anytime soon.
-That is understandable, considering the financial and family matters you are tending to.
+You may be hesitating to hire an attorney after a crash.
+That is understandable, considering the financial and family matters you are facing.
 However, hiring an attorney from our firm is affordable as there are no upfront or continual costs.

 When you hire one of our attorneys, your attorney will work for you at no cost unless and until your attorney is successful with your case.
 If your attorney recovers compensation for you, you will simply pay your attorney a small portion of the recovery amount.